Penrose limits and TsT for fibered $I$-branes: Penrose limit plus TsT transformation ( deformation?)

 \subsubsection{TsT transformation ($T\bar T$ deformation?) over $v,X$}

 The TsT transformation that we did in the last section, before doing the Penrose limit, was over the coordinates $t$ and $x$, and since we want to compare what are the effects of doing a TsT after the Penrose limit, we naturally need to deform in these same coordinates.
 However, the metric we obtained \eqref{penrosefirst} is in terms of the more useful coordinates for the Penrose limit $u,v$, and since these coordinates are related to $t$ via $t = \frac{v}{2} - \frac{u}{2L^2}$, and for large $L$ the one that prevails is $v$, we do a TsT over $v$ and $X\propto x$.
+However, since $v$ is now the timelike coordinate, we again Wick rotate it, do the TsT and then Wick rotate back.

-After TsT transforming with parameter $\eta$, the metric \eqref{penrosefirst} gets a correction of the order of $\eta^2$, and therefore the full metric can be written as $\tilde{ds}^2 = ds^2 + \eta^2 \delta ds^2$, with $\delta ds^2$ being
+After TsT transforming with parameter $\eta$, the metric \eqref{penrosefirst} gets a correction of the order of $\eta^2$, and therefore the full metric can be written as $\tilde{ds}^2 = ds^2 - \eta^2 \delta ds^2$, with $\delta ds^2$ being

 and for the NS-NS fields, we have the intriguing result that the dilaton is constant, and the field strength $H=dB$ is constant,

 The compact form of the deformation of the metric, \eqref{def}, together with the field strength $H=dB$ being constant, may make one ask oneself if we can't transform the coordinates in the metric to reduce it to a parallelizable pp wave metric.
 However, we now show it is not possible to find a coordinate transformation that satisfies this.
 We do that by showing that invariant objects in both metrics, like the Ricci scalar $R$, can't be adjusted to match, that is $R_{\text{parallelizable}} \neq R_{\text{deformed}}$, and therefore both metrics can't be connected by a transformation, and therefore they aren't the same spacetime.